buzzware/designshell/README.md

 ### Why BitBucket?
 GitHub is much more awesome!

 Calm down and compare the pricing plans ([here](http://github.com/plans) and [here](https://bitbucket.org/plans)) for the target audience - web design agencies.
 If you have 10 users and >125 website projects in private repositories (you wouldn't make client projects public would you?) in a years time, you'll be paying GitHub $200 month forever, unless you take some down.
 On BitBucket you'll only be paying $10/month for unlimited private repositories, or free for up to 5 users.
+It is also very similar in functionality, including its API.

 # Version One